martincostello/build-kit/README.md

 ## Building and Testing

-Compiling the application yourself requires Git and the [.NET SDK][dotnet-sdk] to be installed.
+Compiling the package yourself requires Git and the [.NET SDK][dotnet-sdk] to be installed.

 To build and test the package locally from a terminal/command-line, run the following set of commands: